 The stem is made from FSC-certified steam-bent veneer, which provides maximum strength and flexibility.

 Bonus: For young infants (less than 6 months), check out the Nomi Baby Accessory.
-For less than the price of the BABYBJORN Bouncer or the Nuna Leaf, you can convert the high chair into a lounger by purchasing the Newborn Bouncer Accessory.
-This is great for small spaces because it prevents you from needing to have a separate bouncer.
+At ~$189, it may seem $$$$, but it’s actually less than the price of the BABYBJORN Bouncer or the Nuna Leaf — if you want your high chair to work for you, the newborn bouncer accessory can effectively convert the Nomi high chair into a lounger.
+This is great for small spaces because it saves you from needing a separate bouncer.

 Unlike other bouncers that sit on the ground, the Bouncer Accessory raises the Nomi to table height, which makes engaging with baby so much easier for the entire family (it also gets baby out of dog-face-licking range, pestering older sibling range, etc.).